-Award-winning entrepreneur and founder of several university, foundation, and investor-backed economic development initiatives, public/private partnerships, and community-based ventures that involved hundreds of universities and community colleges, thousand entrepreneurs and businesses, and the largest national network of 14,323 community banks, credit unions, non-profit lenders, and community development financial institutions in the U.S.
+Award-winning entrepreneur and founder of several university, foundation, and investor-backed economic development initiatives, public/private partnerships, and community-based ventures involving hundreds of universities and community colleges, thousand entrepreneurs and businesses, and the largest national network of community banks, credit unions, non-profit lenders, and CDFIs in the U.S.

-Mr. Short also serves as the Director of the International Innovators Initiative (IN2NYC) at Medgar Evers College of the City University of New York (CUNY).
-Operated in collaboration with the City of New York, the City University of New York, and the New York City Economic Development Corporation, IN2NYC helps the world’s most promising entrepreneurs relocate and expand their high growth ventures on in NYC at CUNY college campuses.
+Mr. Short is the administrator of the International Innovators Initiative (IN2NYC) at Medgar Evers College of the City University of New York (CUNY), which is a joint initiative operated by the City of New York, the City University of New York, and the New York City Economic Development Corporation.
+IN2NYC helps the world’s best entrepreneurs relocate and expand their high growth ventures in NYC.

-Mr. Short is also President of the Global Social Enterprise Institute (GSEI), Chairman of financial technology (FinTech) platform SourceFunding.org, and previously served as the inaugural Social Entrepreneur in Residence at LeMoyne College's Center of Excellence for Global Engagement & Impact.
+Mr. Short is President of the Global Social Enterprise Institute (GSEI), which he founded while serving as the inaugural Social Entrepreneur in Residence at LeMoyne College's Center of Excellence for Global Engagement & Impact.

-Other initiatives have included authoring the City of Syracuse's Community Literacy Action Plan, developing and implementing strategies to reclaim and revitalize abandoned inner-city properties, spearheading the largest privately pursued green infrastructure projects in Onondaga County with over a million dollars in committed funding, and implementing strategic planning efforts that resulted in over $5 million in development related grants, incentives, and equivalents for a diverse array of clients pursuing projects that address social, environmental, & community challenges nationally and globally.
+Other initiatives have included authoring the City of Syracuse's Community Literacy Action Plan, developing and implementing strategies to reclaim and revitalize abandoned inner-city properties, spearheading the largest privately pursued green infrastructure projects in Onondaga County with over a million dollars in committed funding, and implementing strategic planning efforts that resulted in over $5 million in development related grants, incentives, and equivalents for a diverse array of clients pursuing projects addressing social, environmental, & community challenges.

 After graduating with honors from Syracuse University’s #1 ranked S.I.
 Newhouse School of Public Communications and #1 ranked Maxwell School of Citizenship & Public Affairs, Mr. Short was selected as a Syracuse University Engagement Scholar with support from Kauffman Foundation, Gifford Foundation, & Imagining America, to continue his work in SU's Office of Community Engagement & Economic Development on two multimillion dollar initiatives revitalizing a community with the highest levels of poverty concentration in the U.S.